 Enjoy Some Fireworks in City Park

-These fireworks spectacles are held right after the sunsets.
+These fireworks spectacles are held right after sunset.
 So, as you take your evening stroll, you can crown your day with these incredible sights that everyone in Burlington longs for.

 Visit Alamance County Historical Museum

 For history and culture enthusiasts, this museum is an excellent place to be in.
-Built during the 19th-century, this building on itself depicts the life and works of Edwin Michael Holt (textile pioneer), using a period room, and guided tours.
+Built during the 19th century, this building in itself depicts the life and works of Edwin Michael Holt (textile pioneer), using a period room, and guided tours.

 Devoted to the temporary gallery and rotating exhibits, the museum’s upper floor contains various Native American artifacts, 19th-century military artifacts, Alamance County quilts, antique toys and clothing, and many other historical artifacts.

-Burlington, NC, is a town full of life and thrilling activities to fit any traveler’s needs.
+Burlington, North Carolina, is a town full of life and thrilling activities to fit any traveler’s needs.
 With the numerous attractive sites, recreational parks, and welcoming residents, you never have to get bored while in the town.